TUDelft-SPC-Lab/midge-code/README.md

 1. Make sure the battery charged
 2. Connect the board to the pogo pin and the pogo pin to the midge
+   * The pin connections to the midge are described [here](https://github.com/TUDelft-SPC-Lab/spcl_midge_hardware/blob/master/PCB/Explainer.pdf)
+   * The pin connections to the boards are as follows:
+      * Seeed XIAO SAMD21 board, described [here](https://wiki.seeedstudio.com/Seeeduino-XIAO/#hardware-overview) and [here](https://github.com/Seeed-Studio/Seeed_Arduino_DAPLink/blob/master/src/DAP_config.h#L179-L188)
-   * Which pin connects where is described [here](https://github.com/TUDelft-SPC-Lab/spcl_midge_hardware/blob/master/PCB/Explainer.pdf) for the midge and [here](https://github.com/Seeed-Studio/Seeed_Arduino_DAPLink/blob/master/src/DAP_config.h#L179-L188) for the board
+      * TODO: add pin connections for the other boards
    * Note that the pogo pin switches around the A and B side of the pins
    * Do not connect the 3V pin, only the SWDIO, SWCLK and GND pins should be attached
 3. Disconnect the charging cable of the midge before debugging